From LimeSurvey Manual

 Send email reminder

-Sends bulk email reminders to all the participants from the survey participants table who have not yet responded, but have been sent their first invitation.
+Sends bulk email reminders to all participants from the survey participants table who have not yet responded, but have been sent their first invitation.

 When sending reminders you can: